DemocracyApps/member-org/README.md

 The package is quite simple.
 It's most useful when a platform must support multiple types of organizations and organization members at the same time.

+**Important**: If you are thinking of using this package, please contact me via Twitter (@ejaxon).
+I am considering adding functionality around user invites, user management, migrations, etc.

 ## Instructions For Use